 The idea was to reach the point where we would have an extensive library of older, aging wines.
 Well, we have reached that point.
-As of today, we have a mix of reds in different formats (i.e. bottle sizes) going back to 1993.
-Other years to be found in the library include reds from 1994, 1995, 1997, 2000, 2001, 2002, 2007, 2010, 2013, 2014, and 2015 which is a current release.
-We even have certain white wines in our library, including a late-harvest chardonnay from 2010, a gewurztraminer from 2015, and our ‘RD’ sparkling wines (for example, whereas our current-release Cuvee is from 2015, the recently-disgorged older Cuvee is from 2007).
+As of today, we have a mix of reds, and even certain whites, in different formats (i.e. bottle sizes) going back to 1993.

 We offer some these wines as part of our premium tasting flights, both to enjoy and to give Lenz customers a chance to gauge how our wines will improve with age.
 Based on our own tasting of these library wines, our Old Vines reds peak at between 15 and 20 years.

 Unusually, among US wineries, we have deliberately built a deep library of red wines from our best vintages.
 That is to say, we take about 50 cases of each Old Vines red wine and set it aside in our cellar, to be released after perhaps 8-10 years.
 And, in certain vintages, we also bottle a similar amount of these wines in magnums (double-bottles) and set those aside for later release.

 Why do we do this?
 We believe that most good wines are drunk when too young.
 It’s true that wines in this modern age do not absolutely require extended aging to make them palatable.
 But most very good red wines are probably consumed 10-15 years before their peak.
 And so basically, we store this wine so that our customers won’t drink it too young!